 - Do not drive in New Orleans during Mardi Gras.
 Even public transportation will be tough as the road closures will be all day long.
 Best to walk and book accommodation close to the famous spots.

-- Avoid restaurants which need reservations during Mardi Gras.
-There are several local cafe with great food options in French Quarter.
+- Avoid restaurants that need reservations during Mardi Gras.
+There are several local cafes with great food options in French Quarter.
 Just look for Jambalaya or Gumbo and they can’t go wrong in New Orleans 🙂

 - Do not mess up with Police horses in Bourbon Street 😀